Secretory endometrium

 Yes.
 Secretory endometrium is a normal finding in women of reproductive age.

-The function of the secretory endometrium is to produce substances necessary to support the implantation of an egg should conception occur.
+The endometrium becomes secretory to produce the substances necessary to support the implantation of an egg should conception occur.

 After ovulation, the endometrium grows under the influence of progesterone.
 During this phase, the endometrial glands become long and twisted, and the secretion starts.
-Pathologists call this phase the secretory endometrium.
+Pathologists call this phase the secretory.

-The diagnosis of secretory endometrium is usually made after a small sample of tissue is removed from the endometrium during a procedure called an endometrial biopsy or uterine curetting.
+The diagnosis is usually made after a small sample of tissue is removed from the endometrium during a procedure called an endometrial biopsy or uterine curetting.

 Common reasons for these procedures include: